Passionate Homemaking

 Okay, so I decided to post my menu this week.on Monday to join in on the fun over at Organizing Junkie!

-MONDAY: STIR FRY - Mondays are normally my stir fry night!
+MONDAY: STIR FRY – Mondays are normally my stir fry night!
 I try to make a simple stir-fry once a week with lots of vegi’s over brown rice.
-I throw in some soy sauce or chinese marinade to give it some flavor.
 Hubby is not too much a fan of stir fry but he can handle it once a week.

 TUESDAY: LEFTOVER SOUP - as Tuesdays are my soup night, I have some frozen leftover soup in the freezer from last week.
 Soups freeze so nicely and since I always make a large batch, putting it in the freezer for another meal works great.